jmhobbs/detours-clone/README.md

     $ detours-gtk

 This has been tested on a Debian Sid machine, and nowhere else.
 Bug and install reports are coveted!

+## Upgrading

+Same process as install, though I recommend stopping your detoursd before the upgrade, then starting it again after.